 For the Marvin Essential window, the only option for grilles is grilles between the glass.
 There are a variety of standard grid patterns to choose from to create various rectangular patterns and simple designs.

-RBA windows have four different grid patterns for your windows, and they can come as either fully divided lites, grilles-between-the-glass, and exterior grilles.
+RBA windows have four different grid patterns for your windows, and they can come as either fully divided lites, grilles-between-the-glass, or exterior grilles.

 How do these windows compare on design customizations?

-Overall, both windows offer a multitude of customization options for your replacement windows.
+Overall, both windows offer many customization options for your replacement windows.
 Renewal by Andersen does offer more finish options in the interior and exterior frame and hardware finishes, but this is not to discount the Marvin Essential window.

-One may have the exact color or grid pattern you want where the other doesn’t, and this might be a large differentiator for you.
+One may have the exact color or grid pattern you want, whereas the other doesn’t, and this might be a significant differentiator for you.
 This is why you must envision what you want your windows to look like and know what you are looking for to choose the one that is right for you.

 Marvin Essential vs. Renewal by Andersen: How energy efficient are the windows?

 Windows protect a large portion of your home.
-They keep air from moving in and out, water from leaking inside, and excess sun heat from warming up your home.
+They keep air from moving in and out, water leaking inside, and excess sun heat from warming your home.

-While the look and feel of a window may be the first thing you focus on, it is crucial to look at the energy efficiency of the window.
+While the look and feel of a window may be the first thing you focus on, it is crucial to look at the window's energy efficiency.

-The glass and frame are two major components that determine energy efficiency.
+The glass and frame are two significant components that determine energy efficiency.
 The frame material helps with insulating your home and the window.
-The glass of the window allows sun heat, UV rays, and infrared rays through the window.
+The window's glass allows sun heat, UV rays, and infrared rays through the window.

 When determining energy efficiency, you can measure the U-factor, solar heat gain coefficient, infrared percentage, and UV percentage.